adamjones83/address-forecast/README.md

 1. Find the weather forecast office and grid x & y for a given latitude and longitude.
 These values are required to fetch the forecast data
 2. Use the grid office, x, and y values to fetch forecast data

 NOTE: Forecast data is for a given geographic "grid".
-The HomeController is caching this data by zip code for 30 minutes per the spec but this can introduce some variance or inaccuracies where multiple grids exist for a given zip code.
+The HomeController is caching this data by zip code for 30 minutes per the spec but this can introduce some variance or inaccuracies if multiple grids exist for a given zip code.